How Often Should You Change Your Toothbrush?

 If you are immunocompromised or have a weak immune system, it is suggested you change out your toothbrush more often than every 3 months.

 Children may gnaw on a toothbrush, damaging it.
 Or children may mash the bristles so that they no longer stand up properly.
 Both are compelling reasons to change out your children’s toothbrush.
-Dental professionals may suggest children’s toothbrushes need to be replaced every 4-6 weeks.
+Dental professionals may suggest children’s sonic electric toothbrushes need to be replaced every 4-6 weeks.

 What happens to toothbrush bristles over time?